isenberg/improved-color-from-crism/README.md

 ### For Human Perceptual Color

-The `mtrdr_to_color()` function uses the CIE color matching functions as a close approximation to standard human vision.
-Additional keyword arguments can be used to apply the matching function to a user-specified wavelength range, emulating the standard human visual response for that wavelength range.
+The `mtrdr_to_color()` function uses integrates the CRISM VNIR multispectral data in its usually about 80 6.5nm wide bands into an sRGB image.

 User input: `python3 crism.py mtrdr_to_color --file="[cube_name].lbl" --name="[output_name]"`.
 The standard outputs from this function include the following:

-- 'VIS' - CIE human visual response, covering the wavelength range from 380 - 780 nm
+- 'VIS' - sRGB true color image, covering the wavelength range from 380 - 780 nm

-The following output options for IR to visual light transformation, available in the original code are disabled in this fork: FAL, FEM, MAF, PHY, FAR, CAR

 Example usage to create calibrated output file `hrl000095c7_07_if182j_mtr3_VIS.png`:
 ```